bryanbraun/tiffany.blog/_homescreens/summer-of-fun.md

   thumbnail: /images/iphone-screen-thumb.jpg
 ---

-Upgrade and The Summer of Fun and...homescreens.
+Upgrade and The Summer of Fun and...home screens.

 On [Upgrade 250: Building a Home Screen Together](https://overcast.fm/+Fcm-cflM0) they have challenged each other to build their home screens.
 I love sharing my home screens as they are ever-changing.